Skip to content

 7. Back at the Deploy Once window, click Deploy Now to deploy the uninstall package.

-Once the package has been deployed and Java has been uninstalled, we'll return to the Package Library to download an earlier version of Java.
+Once the package has deployed and Java has been uninstalled, we'll return to the Package Library to download an older version of Java.

 1. In the Package Library window, enter Java into the search field.